ImageOptim/libimagequant/imagequant-sys/README.md

 ### Building for C

-1. Get Rust 1.57 or later via [rustup](https://rustup.rs).
+1. Get Rust 1.60 or later via [rustup](https://rustup.rs) and run `rustup update`.
 2. `cd imagequant-sys`

    The C API is exposed by a separate package called [`imagequant-sys`](https://github.com/ImageOptim/libimagequant/tree/main/imagequant-sys).
 3. Run `cargo build --release`

    This will build `target/release/libimagequant.a` or `target\release\libimagequant.lib` that you can use for static linking.
    Please don't worry about the size of the `.a` file.
 It includes a few unused objects.
 It only adds 500KB when linked.
-Use LTO or `-Wl,--as-needed` if necessary.
+Use Link-Time-Optimization (LTO) option in your compiler, and/or add `-Wl,--as-needed` to linker flags if necessary.

 The repository includes an Xcode project file that can be used on iOS and macOS.